-These results reveal that textual priors strongly favor quantity invariance—a bias that is \textit{correct} for conservation tasks but \textit{incorrect} for non-conserving controls, explaining the inverse correlation we observe between conservation and non-conserving task performance.
+These results reveal that textual priors strongly favor quantity invariance—a bias that is \textit{correct} for conservation tasks but \textit{incorrect} for non-conserving controls, explaining the inverse correlation we observe between the two task types.
 Notably, removing visual content while maintaining the visual modality (Empty Image) yields stronger conservation responses (85.7\%) than removing the visual modality entirely (Text Control: 73.7\%), suggesting that the presence of the visual channel amplifies textual biases even without meaningful visual information.
-Critically, however, models perform \textit{worse} on actual conservation tasks with real visual content (average accuracy $\sim$60\%) than with empty images (85.7\%), indicating that visual content actively interferes with the correct textual prior.
-Rather than enhancing transformation reasoning, visual information causes models to override their correct default bias with faulty visual processing.
+Critically, however, models perform \textit{worse} on actual conservation tasks with real visual content (average accuracy $\sim$60\%) than with empty images (85.7\%), indicating that visual content actively interferes with the textual prior rather than enabling transformation reasoning.
 This demonstrates that the core deficit lies in visual transformation reasoning: models cannot reliably extract and integrate transformation-relevant information from sequential visual evidence, leading them to incorrectly reject quantity invariance even when visual content should confirm it.
-The combination of correct textual priors but impaired visual processing accounts for both the moderate success on conservation tasks and the systematic inverse failures on non-conserving controls.
+The combination of strong textual priors and impaired visual processing accounts for both the moderate success on conservation tasks and the systematic inverse failures on non-conserving controls.